-The study attempts to understand and analyze the problems faced by tourists during their visit to the state of Himachal Pradesh - a state of North India.
-The study explores different measures and policies effective for more tourist inflow and product satisfaction during visit to this state of North India.
+Proposed Problem: The study attempts to examine the problems faced by tourists during their visit to the state of Himachal Pradesh.
+The study explores different measures and policies effective for more tourist inflow and product satisfaction during visit to Himachal Pradesh.